LeonTLam/obsidian-ntnu/01_Current_Semester/TTM4135 Anvendt Kryptografi og Nettverksikkerhet/Concepts/Classical Encryption/Cryptanalysis.md

 Modern standard is that a cryptosystem should be secure against chosen plaintext and chosen ciphertext attacks.

 History shows that chosen ciphertext attacks can often be practical to set up for an attacker.

+# Kerchkhoffs' Principle

+*An attacker has complete knowledge of how the cryptosystem works.
+The decryption key is the only thing unknown to the attacker*.

+Reasonable assumption based on history.

+Using a secret, non-standard algorithm can cause severe problems.
+This is an example of security through obscurity.